TheThinkingHome/Automations/blueprints/template/recently_active.md

 ## The inputs

-- **Source entity** (`source_entity`): the on/off entity to track.
+- **Source entity** (`source_entity`), required: the on/off entity to track.
 A `binary_sensor`, `switch`, `input_boolean`, or anything that reads on or off.
+- **Unique ID** (`unique_id`), required: a short id string, distinct for every sensor you build, such as `front_door_recently_open`.
+It registers the entity so you can rename it, place it in an area, or change its device class from the interface.
+Reusing one across two sensors collides them, so keep each unique.
 - **Linger window** (`linger_seconds`): how many seconds the sensor stays on after the source turns off.
 Default 60.
 - **Sensor name** (`sensor_name`): the name for the binary sensor this creates, and what its entity id is built from.
+Default "Recently Active".
+- **Device class** (`device_class`): how the sensor reads in the frontend.
+Default `occupancy`, which shows Detected and Clear.
+Set another to match your source, such as `door` or `motion`, or clear it for plain On and Off.

 ## A small note on display

-The sensor is created without a device class, so it shows plain On and Off rather than themed labels such as Open and Closed.
-The underlying state value is on or off either way, so it reads correctly in templates and conditions regardless.
+By default the sensor uses the `occupancy` device class, so the frontend shows Detected and Clear rather than plain On and Off.
+Change the device class input to relabel it, for example `door` for Open and Closed, or clear the field for a plain On and Off.
+The underlying state value is `on` or `off` whichever you pick, so it reads correctly in templates and conditions regardless.

 ## Example use